Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Conclusions

 In section \ref{5} we have discussed a special model $f(R,T) = (\zeta + \eta\, \tau\, T)R$ that we have studied in our previous work \cite{Sarmah_24c}.
-There we found some inconsistency in the cosmological study by using observational cosmological data of the Hubble parameter, SNIa, BAO etc. In that work we have found a discontinuity of cosmological parameters in matter-dominated phase for $f(R,T) = (\zeta + \eta\, \tau\, T)R$ model and had we have commented on this model as not suitable for cosmological study in the BII Universe.
-To strengthen our claim we have also studied the model in the BIII Universe in the current framework considering it in the dynamical system, constructed a dynamical set of equations as done in the previous models and compiled the results in Table \ref{table3}.
+In that work, we found some inconsistency in this considered model from standard $\Lambda$CDM prediction.
+We found a sharp discontinuity of cosmological parameters in radiation-dominated era for $f(R,T) = (\zeta + \eta\, \tau\, T)R$ model, and hence we have commented on this model as not suitable for cosmological study in the BIII metric.
+To strengthen our claim, we also studied the model in the BIII metric in the current framework, considering it in the dynamical system, constructed a dynamical set of equations, similarly done in the previous models and compiled the results in Table \ref{table3}.
 We have also drawn phase portraits of $X = \Omega_{m}$ against $Y = \Omega_{r}$ in Fig.~\ref{fig5}.
-From Table {\ref{table3} for the constrained values of model parameters we have found that the value of $X$ and $Y$ for the matter ($P_{c2}$) and radiation ($P_{c3}$) dominated phases are slightly greater than unity which also been observed in Fig.~\ref{fig5} and it violates the density parameter conservation as the sum of total density parameters cannot be greater than one.
-We have also observed that for matter-dominated phase ($P_{c2}$) the effective equation state and deceleration parameter are negative as obtained from the constrained values of model parameters and anisotropic parameters, which indicate that this model has some problems in dealing with the matter-dominated phase.
-Hence as we claimed in our previous work \cite{Sarmah_24c} we again claimed that this model has not passed the test of dynamical system analysis and thus is not suitable for the cosmological study of the BIII Universe.
+From Table \ref{table3} for the constrained set of models and cosmological parameters we have found that the value of $Z_t$ at ($P_{c3}$) i.e. radiation dominated phases is negative, which is physically impossible.
+Apart from that, we have also observed non zero but negative value of $\omega_{eff}$ at $P_{c2}$ i.e. matter matter-dominated region, which indicates the deviations from standard cosmological predictions and evolutions of the Universe.
+Thus we can make remark on this model is that the model may have some problems in dealing with the radiation-dominated phase.
+Hence, as we claimed in our previous work \cite{Sarmah_24c}, we again claimed that this model has not passed the test of dynamical system analysis and thus is not suitable for cosmological study for the BIII metric.